Our ‘Onsite Insights’ Farm Walks 2023 schedule is now here.

-These farm walks are an opportunity for our Farming for Nature farmers to showcase their contribution to nature and good farming practices on their land.
+These farm walks are an opportunity to Farming for Nature farmers to showcase their contribution to nature and good farming practices on their land.
 They are a great opportunity to meet likeminded farmers and to gain an insight into the creative and inspiring ways that farmers can incorporate, protect and enhance nature on their land.
-We have put together a provisional schedule for May – October 2022 which you can see below.
-Some of the farm walks are now open for bookings, and we will continue to open bookings on a phased basis throughout the year.
-Do keep an eye on our social media/website to see possible updates or changes to this schedule as time progresses.
-For the farm walks that bookings are not yet opened, you can submit an ‘expression of interest’ (join a waiting list) for the walk you wish to join, and you will be notified when the booking is open.
+We have put together a provisional schedule for June – September 2023 which you can see below.
+These farm walks are now open for bookings.
 Places will be offered on a first come, first served basis.
 The walks cost €10 to attend in order to reduce the number of no-shows.
 This is a not-for-profit initiative and all monies received will be circulated back into the farming community

-- This will be a 2.5 hour (approximately) visit to the farm and will include a walk around with the farmer/farm family, a look at some of the habitats and species present, as well as the livestock and/or crops, and a discussion with the farmer about how he/she/they manage the land in support of nature.
+- This will be a 2.5 hour (approximately) visit to the farm and will include a walk around with the farmer/farm family, a look at some of the habitats and species present, as well as focusing specifically on actions the farmer has done for nature with their livestock and/or crops, and a discussion with the farmer about how they manage the land in support of nature.

 - These walks are for farmers and people with an interest in farming for nature.
 They are meant to be an interactive knowledge exchange between people with a real interest in farming and nature.
 They are not suitable for children, or for people/groups looking for an ‘organised walk’ in the countryside.

-- These walks are non-profit but a booking fee is necessary to minimise the frustrating level of no-shows.
+- These walks are non-profit but a booking fee is necessary.
 It costs €10 to register and all funds are circulated back into the farming community.

 - Please wear suitable footwear for uneven and potentially muddy conditions.